Quick! Let’s test your Jeopardy! knowledge.

 How to use your home equity wisely

-Now that you’ve calculated the amount of equity in your home, don’t let it burn a hole in your pocket!
-Consider using your home equity in one of the following ways:
+Now that you’ve calculated the amount of equity in your home, you may consider using your home equity in one of the following ways:

 If you’ve not already calculated the amount of equity you have in your home, what are you waiting for?
-Contact a real estate agent for a comparative market analysis—or use our Home Value Estimator to get a rough idea of your home’s value—and start planning on how you’ll invest your take-home proceeds, whether it be upgrading to a more substantial property or investing in your future.
+Contact a real estate agent for a comparative market analysis— or use our Home Value Estimator to get a rough idea of your home’s value.
+That way, you can start planning on how you’ll use what you’ve gained, whether you hope to renovate, retire, or upgrade your current home for a bigger, better option.

 Header Image Source: (Ake/ rawpixel)